Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 Break Time to Express Milk

 The Hawaii Breastfeeding in the Workplace Act prohibits discrimination against a lactating employee.
 Haw.
 Rev. Stat. § 378-2.
-The law requires that employers in Hawaii support breastfeeding employees by providing break time and a space (other than a bathroom) to express milk at work.
+Hawaii employers with one or more employees must support breastfeeding employees by providing reasonable break time and an adequate space (other than a bathroom) to express milk at work.
 Haw.
-Rev. Stat. §§ 378-91, 92, 93.
-Employers with fewer than 20 employees may be exempt from the requirement to provide break time, and a location shielded from view if the employer can show that the requirements would impose an undue hardship on the employer.
+Rev. Stat. §§ 378-91, 378-92.
+Employers with fewer than 20 employees may be exempt from these requirements if they can show that the requirements would impose an undue hardship.

 Meal Breaks

 In Hawaii, the only statutory requirement for breaks pertains to minors.
 Haw.
 Rev. Stat. § 390-2(c)(3) requires that employers provide minors (14 or 15 years of age) with a 30-minute rest or meal period after five consecutive hours of work.
 The Hawaii Department of Labor and Industrial Relations specifies, however, that rest breaks of five to 20 minutes are compensable as hours worked.
-If an employer provides a meal break, the period is not compensable if it is 30 minutes or more, or if the employee is completely relieved of duty.
-More information can be found at DLIR: Breaks: Meal & Rest.
+If an employer provides a meal break, the period is not compensable if it is 30 minutes or more and the employee is completely relieved of duty.

 Minimum Wage